 Stress has a high impact on the successful management of diabetes.
 After field research, it appears that diabetic people are actually stressed by the device they must use to check their blood sugar level.
 Stress releases more sugar into the bloodstream, thus creating a vicious circle.

 The 'Measuring Less to Feel More' concept is further developed in close collaboration with Inreda Diabetic, within the development of the world's first Artificial Pancreas: a closed loop system able to regulate a person’s blood sugar level via bi-hormonal infusions.
-Waag Society is supporting Inreda with the design of the device with a special focus on the interaction between the device and its user.
+Waag Society supported Inreda with the design of the device with a special focus on the interaction between the device and its user.